porsager/postgres/deno/README.md

 ## Listen & notify

-When you call `.listen`, a dedicated connection will be created to ensure that you receive notifications in real-time.
+When you call `.listen`, a dedicated connection will be created to ensure that you receive notifications instantly.
 This connection will be used for any further calls to `.listen`.
+The connection will automatically reconnect according to a backoff reconnection pattern to not overload the database server.

+### Listen `await sql.listen(channel, onnotify, [onlisten]) -> { state }`
-`.listen` returns a promise which resolves once the `LISTEN` query to Postgres completes, or if there is already a listener active.
+`.listen` takes the channel name, a function to handle each notify, and an optional function to run every time listen is registered and ready (happens on initial connect and reconnects).
+It returns a promise which resolves once the `LISTEN` query to Postgres completes, or if there is already a listener active.

 ```js
 await sql.listen('news', payload => {